yukarinoki/tabular-scope/README.md

 # TabularScope

-TabularScope is a Visual Studio Code extension that enhances CSV file viewing and editing capabilities.
-It provides a user-friendly interface for working with CSV files directly within VS Code.
+TabularScope is a Visual Studio Code extension that enhances CSV and PKL (Pickle) file viewing capabilities.
+It provides a user-friendly interface for working with tabular data directly within VS Code.

 ## Features

-- **CSV Language Support**: Automatically recognizes and highlights CSV files.
+- **CSV and PKL Support**: Automatically recognizes and provides viewing capabilities for CSV and PKL files.
-- **CSV Viewer**: Displays CSV files in a formatted, easy-to-read table view.
+- **Quick View**: Right-click on CSV or PKL files in the file explorer to open them in a formatted table view.
-- **Data Analysis**: (Coming soon) Provides basic statistical analysis of CSV data.
+- **Custom Python Environment**: Ability to specify a custom Python path for PKL file processing.

-## (Not Yet) Installation
+## Installation

 1. Open Visual Studio Code
 2. Go to the Extensions view (Ctrl+Shift+X)
 3. Search for "TabularScope"
 4. Click Install

+Alternatively, you can download the VSIX file from the [releases page](https://github.com/yourusername/tabular-scope/releases) and install it manually.

 ## Usage

+### Viewing CSV Files

-1. Open a CSV file in VS Code.
+1. Open a CSV file in VS Code or right-click on a CSV file in the file explorer.
-2. The file should automatically be recognized as CSV.
-If not, you can manually set the language mode to CSV by clicking on the language selector in the bottom-right corner of VS Code and selecting "CSV".
+2. Either:
+   - Use the command palette (Ctrl+Shift+P) and type "TabularScope: View CSV"
+   - Or, select "Open with TabularScope" from the context menu.
-3. To view the CSV in table format:
+3. The CSV content will be displayed in a formatted table view.

+### Viewing PKL Files

+1. Open a PKL file in VS Code or right-click on a PKL file in the file explorer.
+2. Either:
-   - Open the command palette (Ctrl+Shift+P)
+   - Use the command palette (Ctrl+Shift+P) and type "TabularScope: View PKL"
-   - Type "TabularScope: View CSV" and select the command
+   - Or, select "Open with TabularScope" from the context menu.
+3. The PKL content will be displayed in a formatted table view.

 ## Configuration